Wheel of the Year

 Samhain (pronounced sow-in) marks Summer’s end and the birth of Winter as the hours of darkness now outweigh the hours of daylight.
 This Celtic festival is celebrated over October 31st/Nov 1st in the Northern Hemisphere and is the origin of Halloween.
 If you are new to the Wheel of the Year (an ancient way of marking the passing seasons) you can read more about it here.

-Samhain is considered both the beginning and end of the Celtic New Year.
+Samhain was once considered both the beginning and end of the Celtic New Year.
 If we look to the natural world at this time of year, we may notice it is preparing for a period of deep rest.
 Like a big exhale, trees are losing their leaves, whilst their sap descends back down the tree trunks to rest in the roots over the Winter.
 The seeds of Summer blooms lay dormant on the earth and animals are preparing for their hibernation.
 You can read more about the energy of Samhain and how it may impact us here.

 Samhain, the Moon and the Water element